intelligent-machine-learning/dlrover/README.md

-EasyDL is a system to support elastic, fault-tolerance, automatic resource configuration and automating scaling for distributued deep learning jobs on the cloud.
+EasyDL is a system to support elastic, fault-tolerance, automatic resource configuration and automating scaling for distributed deep learning jobs on the cloud.
 Using EasyDL, users don't need to configure any resources to submit DL training jobs on a Kubernetes (K8s) cluster.